ILIAS-eLearning/ILIAS/src/UI/docu/help-topics.md

 This document describes how the UI-Framework integrates various help texts with the UI components.
-It starts with a short general overview of the problem space, continues with some high level description of the model implemented in the UI- Framework and closes with some hints for implementors using that model.
+It starts with a short general overview of the problem space, continues with some high-level description of the model implemented in the UI- Framework, and closes with some hints for implementors using that model.

 ## Problem Space

-Currently (beginning of the year 2023) ILIAS provides two types of text that the community understands to be help-texts:
+Currently, (beginning of the year 2023) ILIAS provides two types of text that the community understands to be help-texts:

-* The texts provided via the so called online help are attached to various screens of ILIAS.
+* The texts provided via the so-called online help are attached to various screens of ILIAS.
 They provide advice about the usage of interfaces and concepts displayed on the screen.
 * The online help also provides tooltips for some links and buttons in an installation.